dev-onejun/CSE-5334/papers/review.md

 **Data Mining** is the extraction of interesting patterns or knowledge from huge amount of data.
 Retreving data and addressing not interesting data such as trivial, explicit, known, and useless are not the purpose of data mining.
 Marketing, retail, banking, medicine, and fraud detection are the fields where data mining is utilized.

 **KDD** process is a classic process in data mining, discovering useful knowledge from large volumes of data.
-The process involves several stages where the transition to other stages is allowed in each stage:
+The process involves several stages where the transition to any other stages is allowed in each stage:

 $$
 \text{Data} \quad \underrightarrow{\text{Selection}} \quad \text{Target Data} \quad \underrightarrow{\text{Preprocessing}} \quad\ \text{Preprocessed Data} \quad \underrightarrow{\text{Trnasformation}} \quad \text{Transformed Data} \\